Jacket44/TooDoo/README.md

 # TooDoo
 Work in progress.
-Things to doo: dynamic refreshing of listview new features for every entery sorting overall looks improvment
+Things to doo: dynamic refreshing of listview, new features for every entery, sorting, overall looks improvment,